 A folding table.
 Some people like these for additional food prep space or storage space.
 Again, we have no room, and for just our family of four the standard picnic table that comes with our campsite usually suffices.

-Large outdoor games like corn hole or badminton.
+Lots of baby dolls and cars.
 Once more, these take a lot of room in the vehicle.
 Our daughters are entertained by whatever they can find in nature, or by a small bag of toys we pack that includes sidewalk chalk, a jump rope, Polly Pocket dolls, a bug bottle, and coloring and drawing supplies, or we send them off to the campground playground.

 A fan.
 Some campers like to use these in tents and while sitting outdoors during the day, but I don’t like a fan blowing on me all the time, and I don’t like how fans drown out the sounds of birds and other wildlife during the day.
 If it’s hot we sit in the shade and deal with it.